fncbook/fnc/chapter7/evd.md

 ```{index} !
 Francis QR iteration
 ```

-The process demonstrated in {numref}`Demo {number} <demo-evd-francisqr>` is known as the *Francis QR iteration*, and it can be formulated as an $O(n^3)$ algorithm for finding the EVD.
+The process demonstrated in @demo-evd-francisqr is known as the *Francis QR iteration*, and it can be formulated as an $O(n^3)$ algorithm for finding the EVD.
 It forms the basis of most practical eigenvalue computations, at least until the matrix size approaches $10^4$ or so.

 ## Exercises